davified/refactoring-exercise/README.md

 # clean-code-ml

-A set of clean code practices for data science workflows.
+A set of clean code practices for machine learning and data science workflows.
 Inspired by [clean-code-javascript](https://github.com/ryanmcdermott/clean-code-javascript) and forked from [clean-code-python](https://github.com/zedr/clean-code-python).

 ## Table of Contents
   1. [Introduction](#introduction)